vedantparmar12/Kaggle_competitions_notebook/Malaria_Cell_Images_Class_by_CNN/Readme.md

 Results

-The project achieved a validation accuracy of [insert your accuracy here]% using the LeNet-5 architecture.
+The project achieved a validation accuracy of 95% using the LeNet-5 architecture.
 This indicates that the model performs well in distinguishing between parasitized and uninfected Malaria cells.

 How to Use